yamcs/yamcs-sle/docs/links/tc.rst

 TC Link
 =======

 CLTU service.
-Like with the :doc:`tm`, this link tries to bind and start a SLE session for as long as it is enabled.
+Like :doc:`tm`, this link tries to bind and start a SLE session for as long as it is enabled.

 Usage